Sabirah42/Serverless_CICD/README.md

 This repository provides a skeleton with some files in order for you to get started creating:

 - your own CI-CD solution using [Jenkins](https://www.jenkins.io/)
-- a Serverless backend for the site you will be deploying using [AWS Lambda](https://aws.amazon.com/lambda/), following a common industry pattern.
+- a Serverless backend for the site you will be deploying using [AWS Lambda](https://aws.amazon.com/lambda/) and [Amazon API Gateway](https://aws.amazon.com/api-gateway/), following a common industry pattern.

 In this README you will find: